 Developed in conjunction with ATLA, a membership association of collectors and connectors in religion and theology, as part of an effort to preserve endangered serials to African American religious life and culture.

-Contains comprehensive coverage from inception of both U.S. statutory materials, U.S. Congressional Documents and the US Congressional Serial Set and more than 2,600 scholarly journals, all of the world's constitutions, all U.S. treaties, collections of classic treatises and presidential documents, and access to the full text of state and federal case law powered by Fastcase.
-Trial-Limited Time Only ends Summer 2019
+Contains comprehensive coverage from inception of both U.S. statutory materials, U.S. Congressional Documents and the US Congressional Serial Set as well as thousands of scholarly journals,, all of the world's constitutions, all U.S. treaties, presidential documents, and more.

 A multi-year global digitization and publishing program focused on primary source collections of the nineteenth century.
 Collections are sourced through partnerships with major world libraries as well as specialist libraries, and include monographs, newspapers, pamphlets, manuscripts, ephemera, maps, statistics, and more.
 Current archives available for College of Charleston Libraries include British Theatre, Music, and Literature: High and Popular Culture and Science, Technology, and Medicine: 1780-1925.

 Publishes a comprehensive bibliography of writings on music serving the global music research community.
 Today RILM Abstracts of Music Literature has over 1,000,000 records in 143 languages from 178 countries.

 To access the Wall Street Journal Online, College of Charleston students, faculty and staff must activate their complimentary memberships by clicking the link above and creating an account with their CofC email address on the registration page.
 Once registered and verified, they can access the Wall Street Journal Online (WSJ.com), WSJ mobile apps, newsletters and podcasts.

 Those who currently pay for an existing membership may call

 1-800-JOURNAL and mention they are switching to their subscription provided by the College of Charleston.